feathersjs/feathers/readme.md

 ## Built In Services

-To make it easier to get started, Feathry comes with several standard service implementations to extend from.
+To make it easier to get started, Feathers comes with several standard service implementations to extend from.
 All built in services follow the same parameter conventions for things like sorting and filtering.

 ### Memory